w3f/polkadot-wiki/docs/general/kusama/kusama-statemine-ledger.md

 ### Using the Developer Release

-> NOTE: These instructions are for development installation only.
+> These instructions are for development installation only.
 It is recommended to install the
 > application from Ledger Live unless you _know exactly what you're doing_.

 Instructions for downloading the prerelease binary from the GitHub releases is written [on the